name doctor

 Short Form of a Name

 The short form of a name is usually a portion of that name.
-It can coincide with the first part, for example, Alex derives from Alexander, Barb derives from Barbara, Deb derives from Deborah, and Mike derives from Michael.
-In other cases it can coincide with the central or final part of the name, for example, Beth or Lisa derive from Elizabeth, Fred derives from Alfred, Greta derives from Margareta, etc..
+It can coincide with the first part.
+For example, Alex derives from Alexander, Barb derives from Barbara, Deb derives from Deborah, and Mike derives from Michael.
+In other cases, it can coincide with the central or final part of the name.
+For example, Beth or Lisa derives from Elizabeth, Fred derives from Alfred, Greta derives from Margareta, etc.

 Diminutive / Nickname / Pet Name

-In linguistics the diminutive form is also called a pet name, and indicates a form of the name that is usually used by friends, family and loved ones.
-The diminutive is usually part of the name plus a suffix (last part of the name) which varies from country to country, but in other cases it can be different from or just similar to the given name.
-In contrast to short names, it is unlikely that this form will be used for baptisms and in personal documents.
+In linguistics, the diminutive form is also called a pet name and indicates a form of the name that is usually used by friends, family, and loved ones.
+The diminutive is usually part of the name plus a suffix (last part of the name), which varies from country to country, but in other cases, it can be different from or just similar to the given name.
+In contrast to short names, this form is unlikely to be used for baptisms and personal documents.

 (Spanish) CARLOS > Carlito, Carlitos